Exploring the Value of Pre-trained Language Models for Clinical Named Entity Recognition: Acknowledgements

 \section{Acknowledgements}

-We thank Viktor Schlegel for helping debugging and Hao Li for useful discussion on our experiments.
-We thank the anonymous reviewers for valuable comments on the earlier version of our manuscript.
-The following projects have supported this research: HIPS (R126035 task A05) and JigSaw (R124782 task A07) at The University of Manchester.
+We thank Viktor Schlegel, Hao Li, Valerio Antonini, Ghada Alfattni for useful discussion on this project.
 We thank Google's Colab service at our model developing stage and the CSF3 server support from The University of Manchester.
-We acknowledge the usage of the following packages: NeuroNER, Transformers, conll2003 eval, Stanford coreNLP, Bioformer and ClinicalBERT.
+We acknowledge the usage of the following packages: SKlearn, BERT, BioBERT, and ClinicalBERT.
+The following projects have partially supported this research: UKRI/EPSRC grant EP/V047949/1 “Integrating hospital outpatient letters into the healthcare data space”.